 For sites with family practice or pediatric residency programs, residents are expected to take the online Reach Out and Read Core Medical Provider Training, in addition to the Reach Out and Read orientation that is part of their residency program.
-Please note that if they are indicated as "residents" when their contact information is entered into myROR.org, their training status will not affect the site's training percentage.
+Please note that if their credentials are listed as "Resident" when their contact information is entered into myROR.org, their training status will not impact the site's overall training completion percentage.